 When your child is an addict

-Taylor’s overdose was the first of 28 that would be reported in Huntington, W. Va., a small city on the Ohio River, in the span of five hours on Aug.
+Taylor's overdose was the first of 28 that would be reported in Huntington, West Virginia., a small city on the Ohio River, in the span of five hours on Aug.
 15, 2016.
 Frantic calls flooded in to 911: Heroin users were passed out on dining room floors and in convenience store bathrooms.
-“People are coming here and dying,” one caller said.
-The horror of that afternoon made national news: CNN, Fox News, the Associated Press.
+"People are coming here and dying," one caller said.
+The horror of that afternoon made national news: CNN, Fox News, The Associated Press.

 Then the reporters left.
 Taylor's story, though, was just beginning.

 Her parents, John and Leigh Ann Wilson, would spend the next 41 days trying to get help for their blue-eyed bookworm, who had recently turned 21.
 They drove door to door in search of inpatient treatment beds to isolate Taylor from her heroin world.
 They sought out medicine to curb her cravings.
 They even wrestled with whether to have their daughter involuntarily committed to a hospital.